-around post-war estates and more recent developments, and easier movement where Victorian and Georgian terraces are prevalent.
-Roman Road narrows as it moves east through Bow, becoming a pedestrianised street market in its final stretch.
+is poorer permeability and legibility in and around post-war estates and more recent developments, and easier movement where Victorian and Georgian terraces are prevalent.
+Roman Road narrows as it moves east through Bow, becoming a pedestrianised street market in its final stretch some days of the week.
 Bow has three key built and natural edges.
 The railway line to the south is a built edge that creates a spatial barrier.
 Mile End Park provides access to open space and constitutes a natural edge.
 Regent's Canal's narrow footpath to the west is well used by pedestrians and cyclists.
-Hertford Union's Canal to the north suffers from a lack of publicly-accessible pathways on the Bow side.
+Hertford Union Canal to the north suffers from a lack of publicly-accessible pathways on the Bow side.
 Roman Road and Old Ford Road are key east-west links between Bethnal Green and Bow.
-Grove Road is
+Grove Road is a key north-south high levels of traffic and carry vehicles from outside London.
+Bow has good transport links with Mile End and Bow Road underground stations nearby